jpniederer/Dev-eryday/_posts/2017-11-19-Weekly-Update-November-12-18.markdown

 On the Next...
 --------
 This week is Thanksgiving week in the United States.
-That means a four day weekend.
+That means a four day weekend for a lot of folks.
 I'm planning to have a nice relaxing holiday.
 Sure, I'll continue learning each day but the primary goal will be recharging.
 I might also spend some time brainstorming on what I want to focus on doing in 2018.
 It'd be nice to make 2018 even better than 2017 has been.
-Next year is almost here, it's time to start making it great.
+Next year is almost here, it's time to start planning what will make it great.

 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents
 [sbp]: https://www.amazon.com/Smalltalk-Best-Practice-Patterns-Kent/dp/013476904X